cyclonePort · Weather Surveillance Instrumentation

 When a chemical release, industrial accident, or HVAC refrigerant leak occurs at or near a monitored facility, wind direction is the first operational datum needed: where is the plume going?
 Which zones should be evacuated immediately and which can shelter in place?
 Which downwind receptors — residential areas, schools, waterways — are at risk?

-cyclonePort’s real-time wind direction data, combined with wind speed, gives emergency response coordinators the current transport direction within seconds of an incident.
+cyclonePort’s real-time wind direction data, combined with wind speed, can help determine the current transport direction within seconds of an incident.
 The RadarOmega platform can display the current wind vector, historical direction data for the past hour, and the directional trend — all of which feed directly into plume dispersion modeling and protective action decisions.

 Construction and Crane Operations